The Last Time

 Yasha and Jesse left the cave as the sun was setting.
 He called Dixon from the little device hooked to his belt and word of the victory spread fast.
 They rested near the mountain for the night and watched as the survivor camps below lit firecrackers in celebration.
 The little bird hopped onto Yasha's knee and tweeted with excitement.
 She ran a couple of fingers over its smooth feathers.

-"I defiantly think they're brilliant now," Jesse said.
+"I definitely think they're brilliant now," Jesse said.
 He smiled, and then winced.
 He replaced the damp cloth they had gotten for the wound Nepta caused on the back of his head.

 "Here let me," Yasha said holding it.